Japan country brief

 The Japan-US alliance is the cornerstone of Japan's foreign policy and national security.
 Japanese cooperation with the US through the US-Japan Security Treaty has been important to maintaining stability in the region.
 The US military maintains a presence of approximately 38,000 personnel in Japan under the US-Japan Treaty of Mutual Cooperation and Security of 1960.
 The US Seventh Fleet is based in Yokosuka and the 3rd Marine Expeditionary Force (III MEF) is based in Okinawa.
 Plans for the relocation of the Futenma US marine air base in Okinawa have been a longstanding bilateral preoccupation.

 Japan describes Australia as its second most important security partner.
 The Australia-Japan-United States Trilateral Strategic Dialogue is a key security policy mechanism for Japan.

 Good relations with its neighbours are of vital interest to Japan.
 After the signing of a peace and friendship treaty with China in 1976, bilateral relations developed rapidly.
 Japan supported China's membership of the World Trade Organization (WTO).
-Japan and the Republic of Korea (ROK) have stepped up high-level diplomatic activity and coordination in recent years, including over the threat posed by the Democratic People’s Republic of Korea (DPRK).
-A trilateral summit process established in 2008 provides Japan, China and the ROK with regular occasions for dialogue.
-However, Japan’s relationships with China and the ROK are complicated by competing territorial claims and historical issues.
+Cooperation between Japan and the Republic of Korea (ROK), including over the threat posed by the Democratic People's Republic of Korea (DPRK), is important in ensuring regional stability.
+A trilateral summit process established in 2008 provides Japan, China and the ROK with a forum for leaders-level dialogue – the fifth such meeting was held in May 2012.
+However, Japan's relationships with China and the ROK are complicated by competing territorial claims and historical issues.